-The Writing Center is not currently hiring.
+The Writing Center is currently hiring for Fall 2016.

 Peer Tutor Job Description